-Missing competencies will require additional days beyond graduation, and will be arranged by the clinical coordinator.
+Missing competencies will require additional days beyond graduation and will be arranged by the Assistant Program Director or Program Director.
 Students that do not perform the minimum competencies each term may be placed on probation and graduation may be delayed.
+Additional competencies may be required if graduation is delayed.